cnbeining/Mukioplayer-Py-Mac/README.md

 About me
 -----
-Beining, CDC of ACI-CFG, 1st year CS student of UT.
+Beining, CDC of ACI-CFG, CS student of UT.

 Get in touch with me via cnbeining[at]gmail.com  .